 The day came to get the results and the doctor and I had a good conversation about miscellaneous things so I thought everything was going to be fine.
 Then the tone of the conversation changed and I learned that I had cancer.
 I had to ask him to repeat it to be sure I understood correctly.
 I was numb and shocked.

-I knew that God had a plan for me and while I didn’t fully understand what it was, I felt blessed that I had a great healthcare team along with a great support group of family and friends.
-My diagnosis was triple negative breast cancer – stage 1.
+God had a plan for me and while I didn’t fully understand what it was, I felt blessed that I had a great healthcare team along with a great support group of family and friends.
+My diagnosis was triple-negative breast cancer – stage 1.
 I wrote a thank you note to two doctors.

-Another thank you note was sent to my gynecologist.
+I sent a thank-you note that was sent to my gynecologist.
 The surgeon told me that the lump was discovered on the ultrasound.
 I know that not everyone has both tests, but in my situation, the gynecologist felt it was necessary that I have both a mammogram and an ultrasound.
-I let him know how thankful I was for his knowledge of what was needed, as it detected the cancer early.
+I let him know how thankful I was for his knowledge of what was needed, as it detected cancer early.

-Not all days will be as positive as other days, but keep pushing through to deal with whatever is in front of you.
+Not all days will be as positive as other days.
+Just keep pushing through to deal with whatever is in front of you.
 While some say take it one day at a time, some days, you may need to take it one hour at a time.